minxinping0105/archipelago-hotstuff/README.md

 | 7                 | 2                      | 2382               |

 > :warning: **[WARNING]** Read the example configuration files first before you generate them.
-Specifically, read `hotstuff/deploy/exp3-archipelago-azure/conf-archipelago/{server number}/{machine number}/hotstuff.gen.conf`.
-Generate and replace the configuration files before you proceed.
+Specifically, read `hotstuff/deploy/exp3-archipelago-azure/conf-archipelago/{server number}/{machine number}/hotstuff.gen.conf` and specifically notice the difference of IP address configuration.
+Generate and replace the configuration files; make the `log` and `data` directories and then deploy with `deploy.sh` before you proceed.

 The commands for Figure 7 are: